baomin188/avata-legal/privacy.md

 We may verify your identity before completing certain requests.

 10. Children
 Avata is not directed to children under the minimum age required by applicable law.
-If you believe a child has provided personal data unlawfully, contact us at privacy@avata.app.
+If you believe a child has provided personal data unlawfully, contact us at 15301777703@163.com.

 11. International Data Transfers
 If you use Avata from different jurisdictions, your data may be processed in countries other than your own.
 We use appropriate safeguards where legally required.